dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/web-components.md

 import 'dnb-ui-lib/components/button/web-component'
 ```

-Now we can use our Web Components right away in our markup.
+Now we can use our web components right away in our markup.

 ### Button